 In any case, it did not happen.

-I call for it to happen today, for British beer makers, at least, to look to their own resources and their own history to offer “barrel-aged beer”, hence taking in either cask-conditioned beer or beer conditioned at brewery and stored in a wood barrel, as much bourbon barrel stout is, in fact.
+I call for it today, for British brewers, at least, to look to their own resources and history to offer “barrel-aged beer”.
+It could take in cask-conditioned beer, or beer conditioned at the brewery and stored in a wood barrel as some bourbon barrel stout is.

-I call no less for a return and revival of Memel oak wood for the same purpose.
-Memel is the famed oak shipped in former times from the Baltic port then known as Memel, in Prussia.
-That locality is now called Klaipèda, in Lithuania.
+Let’s revive as well use of Memel oak for similar purposes.
+Memel is the famed oak shipped in former times from the Baltic port formerly called Memel, in Prussia.
+The locality is now Klaipèda, in Lithuania.

-In expressing these thoughts, I am well aware that the cooper’s craft has long been in decline in Britain.
+In expressing these thoughts I am well aware that the cooper’s craft has long been in decline in Britain.
 Stalwarts like Alastair Simms in England continue, almost alone it seems, a craft once practiced by thousands.
-My blog posts to date are mainly historical in nature, versus that is examining modern cooperage capabilities (which differ country to country) to produce a viable supply of British or Memel oak casks.
+My blogposts are mainly historical in nature, versus that is examining modern cooperage capabilities (which differ country to country) to produce a viable supply of British or Memel oak casks.
 Still, if a demand should arise for these items, surely enterprise can find a way, somewhere, to satisfy it.

 Certainly when Memel still ruled, British oak, for its part, enjoyed no revival, not even after Memel exports ceased after WW II.
 Brewers turned to various expedients, as they had during WW I, including lined American oak, but finally steel and aluminum took over for barrel and and other brewery uses.

 What did the famed Memel look like?
 An image of the beautiful wood in log form, that helped shape British beer, and its greatness, for centuries, appears on an information page for Ekenex JSC, a Lithuanian wood exporter, see here.